gracile-web/website/src/content/docs/00-learn/10-usage/10-defining-routes.md

 ### Trailing slashes

-For simplicity and predictability, Gracile is only supporting routes that ends with a slash.
+For simplicity and predictability, Gracile is only supporting routes that end with a slash.
-This is for **pages** and **server endpoints**.
-Flexibility will be added for the latter.
+This is for **pages** and **server endpoints**, not assets with file extensions.

+Flexibility for the user will be added at one point, but this requires significant implementation work and testing, so this is not in the scope yet.

 > [!NOTE]
 > The explanation below is extracted from the [Rocket web framework documentation](https://rocket.modern-web.dev/docs/basics/routing/#static-routes).